jbcodeforce/kafka-studies/docs/index.md

 * `ssl.truststore.location` and `ssl.truststore.password`: when doing TLS encryption we need to provide our Kafka clients with the location of a trusted Certificate Authority-based certificate.
 This file is often provided by the Kafka administrator and is generally unique to the specific Kafka cluster deployment.
-The certificate is in JKS or PKCS12 format for JVM languages and PEM/ P12 for nodejs or Python.
+The certificate is in JKS or PKCS12 format for JVM languages and PEM/ P12 for Nodejs or Python.

 Importing a certificate into one’s truststore also means trusting all certificates that are signed by that certificate.